Criminal Trespass Lawyer Defending False Charges for Over 25 Years

 Notice: An Essential Element to the Crime of Criminal Trespass

-In order to be guilty of a Criminal Trespass, the prosecutor must prove notice.
+In order to be guilty of a Criminal Trespass, the prosecutor must prove that you were on notice.
 The prosecutor must prove that you were notified that entry to the property is forbidden.
 There are several ways that you can be considered to be on notice.
 You could be on notice if you were told that entry is forbidden.
 You could be guilty of a criminal trespass if you had been given written notice that entry is forbidden.
 You could be guilty of a criminal trespass if the owner or occupant of the building had posted signs warning that entry is forbidden.
 The signs have to be clearly posted and exhibited at the entrance and clearly state that entry is forbidden for you to be considered to be on notice.

 Typical Criminal Trespass Cases